cleanlab automatically finds and fixes label issues in your ML datasets.

 find_label_issues.
 Examples for both options are below.

-from cleanlab.classification import CleanLearning from cleanlab.filter import find_label_issues # Option 1 - works with sklearn-compatible models - just input the data and labels ツ label_issues_info = CleanLearning(clf=sklearn_compatible_model).find_label_issues(data, labels) # Option 2 - works with ANY ML model - just input the model's predicted probabilities ordered_label_issues = find_label_issues( labels=labels, pred_probs=pred_probs, # out-of-sample predicted probabilities from any model return_indices_ranked_by='self_confidence', )
+from cleanlab.classification import CleanLearning from cleanlab.filter import find_label_issues # Option 1 - works with sklearn-compatible models - just input the data and labels ツ label_issues_info = CleanLearning(clf=sklearn_compatible_model).find_label_issues(data, labels) # Option 2 - works with ANY ML model - just input the model's predicted probabilities ordered_label_issues = find_label_issues( labels=labels, pred_probs=pred_probs, # predicted probabilities from any model (ideally out-of-sample predictions) return_indices_ranked_by='self_confidence', )

 CleanLearning (option 1) also works with models from most standard ML frameworks by wrapping the model for scikit-learn compliance, e.g. huggingface/tensorflow/keras (using our KerasWrapperModel), pytorch (using skorch package), etc.